Cabaret (1972 film): Filming

-Fosse and Feuer traveled to West Germany in order to finish assembling the film crew.
+Fosse and Feuer travelled to West Germany in order to finish assembling the film crew.
 During this time, Fosse highly recommended Robert L. Surtees for cinematographer, but Feuer and the top executives saw Surtees's work on Sweet Charity as one of the film's many artistic problems.
 Producers eventually chose British cinematographer Geoffrey Unsworth.
 Designers Rolf Zehetbauer, Hans Jürgen Kiebach and Herbert Strabel served as production designers.
 Charlotte Flemming designed costumes.
 Dancers Kathryn Doby, Louise Quick and John Sharpe were brought on as Fosse's dance aides.

 Rehearsals and filming took place entirely in West Germany.
 For reasons of economy, indoor scenes were shot at the Bavaria Film Studios in Grünwald, outside Munich.
 Prior to filming, Fosse would complain every afternoon on the set of Willy Wonka & the Chocolate Factory because that film was overrunning and keeping him from starting work on the same stage.

 Narrative and news reading

 Although the songs throughout the film allude to and advance the narrative, every song except "Tomorrow Belongs to Me" is executed in the context of a Kit Kat Klub performance.
 The voice heard on the radio reading the news throughout the film in German was that of associate producer Harold Nebenzal, whose father Seymour Nebenzahl produced such notable Weimar films as M (1931), Testament of Dr. Mabuse (1933), and Threepenny Opera (1931).